derpferd/http-over-udp/README.md

   Now set up an http proxy to 127.0.0.1:8080 for HTTP Navigate to your website of choice.
 Right now you must choose a HTTP website or it won't load the page.

-We used a logger and some other bits as templates for our design from this github projects: https://github.com/tarlabs/proxpy
+We used a logger, history, and a http file as a template for our design of the project from: https://github.com/tarlabs/proxpy
 The files we used are noted by the creators comments at the top of the files.